 - Text messaging (which is the least secure);

-- An authenticator app such as Google Authenticator, or
+- An authenticator app such as setting up Google Authenticator, or

-- A 2FA security key such as the Google Titan security key that I’ve written about before.
+- A 2FA security key such as the popular Yubikey that I recommend.

-I used to be a Google Chrome user, like the majority of internet users are today.
+I used to be a Google Chrome user, like more than 65% of internet users are today.

-Then I started using Google Analytics and began to see just how much data is collected from users who not only use Chrome, but use it while logged into their Google account and searching on Google’s homepage.
+Then I started using Google Analytics on my websites and began to see just how much data is collected from users who not only use Chrome, but use it while logged into their Google account and searching on Google’s homepage.

 That’s a lot of data that you’re serving up to Google on a silver platter!

-Although the risk of getting hacked by using Chrome is quite low, there’s a lot of good reasons to try to reduce your reliance on Google by finding good alternatives.
+Although the risk of getting hacked by using Chrome is quite low, there’s a lot of good reasons to try to reduce your reliance on Google data products by finding good alternatives.

 Stop Using Chrome